Langona bethae: Description

 The female is larger than the male, with a cephalothorax that measures between 3.4 and 3.5 mm long and 2.5 and 2.6 mm wide and an abdomen that is between 3.5 and 4.4 mm in length and 2.9 and 3.9 mm in width.
-It has similar colours to the male, but the pattern is more prominent on the abdomen.
-The legs are similar but are slightly shorter.
-It is generally less colourful than the male.
-The eye field has a pattern of five indistinct spots.
-The epigyne has a narrow depression that is shaped like a crescent.
-The copulatory openings are relatively widely spaced and lead to bean-shaped spermathecae.
+It has similar colours to the male, but the pattern on the abdomen is more prominent, with light patches accompanying the stripe that runs down the middle, and its eye field has a pattern of five indistinct spots.
+Its legs are similar but are slightly shorter.
+Its epigyne, the external visible part of the female's copulatory organs, has a narrow depression that is shaped like a crescent.
+Its copulatory openings are relatively widely spaced and lead to bean-shaped, single-chambered spermathecae.

-Like other Lagona spiders, the chelicerae are toothless. and there is a single apophysis, or appendage, on the pedipalp tibia, which enables it to be distinguished from other Aelurillinae.
+Like other Lagona spiders, its chelicerae are toothless.
+There is a single apophysis, or appendage, on the pedipalp tibia, which enables it to be distinguished from other Aelurillinae.
 The species resembles the related Langona pilosa, but may be identified by the distinctive pattern on the abdomen.
 The male differs in having a shorter apophysis on the tibia and a shorter embolus.
-The female is similar to other species in the genus, although the internal design of the epigyne is similar to Langelurillus ignorabilis, but differs in the morphology of the seminal ducts.
+The female's receptacles are further from the rear and in the other species are found in the ridge at the back of the spider's epigyne, known as its epigastric furrow.
+The female is also similar to other species in the genus, its internal design of its epigyne being particularly similar to Langelurillus ignorabilis, but differs in the morphology of the seminal ducts.

+Behavior

+Unlike other species in the genus, examples of Langona bethae in all life stages have been found together at the same time.
+Juvenile spiders differ from adults significantly, not least in that they are plain yellow.
+Courtship has been observed by both males and females.
+A female was seen to shake from side to side while standing on a seed pod, to which a male responded by beating, then opening and closing its pedipalps.
+In another instance, a male was seen moving its body from side to side while a female responded by moving about 1 m away.
+It remained camouflaged in sandy soil while the male sat amongst leaf litter.

 Distribution and habitat

 Langona bethae is found in Botswana and Zimbabwe.
 The holotype was found in the Sengwa Wildlife Research Area, Zimbabwe, in 2002.
-It was subsequently also identified in Chizarira National Park in 2009.
+The spider was subsequently also seen in Chizarira National Park in 2009.
 An example from Matabeleland that had been collected in 1990 was also assigned to the species.
 The spider also lives in Botswana.
 The first example was discovered in the Okavango Delta in 2006.
 Langona bethae lives in dry savannah, and is also known to live under houses.